 What is the Tenant Assistance Policy?

-The Tenant Assistance Policy (TAP) is a new Saanich policy that requires support for tenants who are having to move out of their homes because of redevelopment or major renovations.
-The policy states that development applications meeting certain criteria must include a Tenant Assistance Plan, describing how tenants will be supported and compensated through the process.
+The Tenant Assistance Policy (TAP) is policy within the District of Saanich which requires support for tenants who are having to move out of their homes because of redevelopment or major renovations.
+The TAP states that development applications meeting certain criteria must include a Tenant Assistance Plan, describing how tenants will be supported and compensated through the process.

 This is in addition to what is legally required by the BC Residential Tenancy Act in situations where tenants are being evicted due to demolition or substantial renovations.